Everything we know about the Switch 2

 As fans wait for the official Nintendo Switch 2 reveal, an alleged leaked image of a prototype model has emerged, along with 3D models showing what the console could look like.
 The images show a console that looks almost identical to the original Switch, but with a larger screen, more curved edges on the Joy-Cons and magnets on the controllers.

 After these images were released, a Chinese YouTuber released a video showing a 3D printed model of what the console could look like.
-The YouTuber said they had this 3D printed model for awhile, but didn't dare break the news.
-You can watch the Digital Foundry analysis of these leaks below.
+The YouTuber said they had this 3D printed model for awhile, but were wary of breaking the news.
+You can watch the Digital Foundry analysis of this leak below.
+The potential design of the Switch 2 was also hinted at by accessory makers, who have shared images of cases for the Switch 2 before the console has officially been revealed.
+The accessory maker dBrand, who are known for their PS5 covers, already have a website for their Switch 2 case.

 Switch 2 games